-A referral is a written request from one health professional to another health professional or health service, asking them to diagnose or treat you for a particular condition.
+- A referral is a letter from your doctor to another health professional or health service.

-- get x-rays or use other diagnostic imaging services
+- radiology, for x-rays or other imaging services

 Who can make a referral?